Extended Viewer

 Cole Martin

-Senior Associate, ESG Research
+Senior Associate, MSCI Research

 Cole Martin is the lead ESG research analyst for the food products, beverages and food retail staples industries.
 Previously, he spent over 10 years as a researcher and forecaster covering food, agribusiness and agricultural commodity prices at Fitch Group and BMI Research.
 Cole has a master’s degree in international public policy from UCL and a bachelor’s degree in political science from the University of Western Ontario.
 He is also a CFA® charterholder.